ValeriyKliuk/VaporBerlin/README.md

+# !
+Not to be continued (moved) !
+#### I re-thought how to write tutorials and create templates and came up with <a href="https://github.com/vaporberlin/vaporschool">VaporSchool</a>!
+With VaporSchool it doesn't matter how experienced you are (aren't).
+Be it you just started with vapor or already implemented some apps.
+I want to help you to get to the next level!

-# Get started with Vapor 2!
+## Get started with Vapor 2!
-## Examples with Tutorials
+### Examples with Tutorials

 1. [BASIC TEMPLATE (starting point for some tutorials)](Examples/basic-example)
 2. [CRUD (Create, Read, Update, Delete)](Examples/crud-example)